CodeYourFuture/CYF-Workshops/git-day-1/README.md

 Answer the following questions:

-a) How many commits are there in this project?
+a) How many commits are there in the cyf-demo-repo project?

 b) Who committed on Oct 31, 2020?

 c) What changes did illictonion make in the commit titled "Revert changes accidentally pushed in the past"?

 d) How many files were added in the first commit?
 What were the names of the files?

 e) What is the hash for the first commit in the history?

+f) What is Claire Bickley's favourite food?

 ### 🧵🗣️ group discussion